 So, once you have done your in-depth analysis to identify which on-site search terms are really valuable to you, you can apply this knowledge to your own SEO and SEM strategies.
 This allows audience feedback to drive the evolution of your website over time.

 This approach gives you the best chance of striking a harmonic chord with your audiences – which can result in a surge in visits to your site.
-Best of all, these will be QUALITY VISITS, centered on topics related to what your website is all about, and what online business goals you’re really trying to accomplish.Technology, Blog, News, Web Analytics and tagged Google Analytics, keyword research, web analytics.
+Best of all, these will be QUALITY VISITS, centered on topics related to what your website is all about, and what online business goals you’re really trying to accomplish.Technology, News and tagged Google Analytics, keyword research, web analytics.
 Bookmark the permalink.